virelay/virelay/docs/source/contributors-guide/backend-rest-api.rst

 Command Line Interface
 ======================

-The ViRelAy command line interface offers a convenient way to start the application.
+The ViRelAy command-line interface offers a convenient way to start the application.
 The basic syntax for running the CLI is as follows:

 .. code-block:: console